-Donata Hopfen has been the CEO of Verimi since October 2017.
-Previ-Joakim Andersson was appointed Chief Financial Officer of Investment ously Donata was the Publishing Director and Head of the Management AB Kinnevik, MTG's large reference shareholder, in February 2015 and Board of BILD Group, Europe's largest newspaper and Germany's largalso worked as acting Chief Executive Officer of Kinnevik from Decemest digital news portal, since May 2014.
-Before that Donata was the ber 2016 until December 2017.
-Joakim joined the Kinnevik Group in Managing Director of BILD's digital and mobile activities.
-Donata joined 2001 at Banque Invik, and became Group Treasurer of Kinnevik in 2007.
-Axel Springer in 2003 and has held various positions including respon-As Group Treasurer, Joakim supported Kinnevik's investee companies sibility for business development and product management at in managing capital markets, financing and corporate financial man-BILD.T-Online, and head of business development in Axel Springer's agement, and was responsible for Kinnevik's cash and liquidity manelectronic media department.
-Donata is also a member of the Digital agement as well as its treasury operations and controls.
-Joakim holds a Expert Board of Deutsche Postbank AG and a member of the Founda-Master of Science in Business and Economics from Växjö University. tion Board of SWAB.
-Donata holds diplomas in European business
+Joakim Andersson was appointed Chief Financial Officer of Investment AB Kinnevik, MTG's large reference shareholder, in February 2015 and also worked as acting Chief Executive Officer of Kinnevik from December 2016 until December 2017.
+Joakim joined the Kinnevik Group in 2001 at Banque Invik, and became Group Treasurer of Kinnevik in 2007.
+As Group Treasurer, Joakim supported Kinnevik's investee companies in managing capital markets, financing and corporate financial management, and was responsible for Kinnevik's cash and liquidity management as well as its treasury operations and controls.
+Joakim holds a Master of Science in Business and Economics from Växjö University.